pragdave/pdp11-playground/README.md

 error"/>

 Whenever the source code assembles cleanly, the playground is ready to run the code.
-It shows STEP/RUN/RESET buttons, and the contents of the processor registers (including the PSW).
+It shows STEP/RUN/RESET buttons and the contents of the processor registers (including the PSW).

-As you step through the code the currently executing line is highlighted in the editor, and the registers and memory dump (at the left of the source code) show when locations are read and written, along with their new values.
+As you step through the code the currently executing line is highlighted in the editor.
+The registers and memory dump (at the left of the source code) show when locations are read and written, along with their new values.

 Clicking on a line number sets a breakpoint.